Federal Tax Lien: How to Solve the Problem

 Release of Federal Tax Liens After 10 Years: Collection Statute Expiration Date

-The IRS files a Certificate of Release to the taxpayer when the tax debt is paid or the tax debt is compromised (which happens in an Offer in Compromise).
-This is your proof that the federal tax lien has been released.
+The IRS files a Certificate of Release of Federal Tax Lien for the taxpayer when the liability is paid or the tax debt is compromised (which happens in an Offer in Compromise).
+The Certificate of Release is your proof that the federal tax lien has been removed.

-However, the IRS does not automatically send the Certificate of Release to the taxpayer when the federal tax lien expires at the end of the 10-year Statute of Limitations period (the CSED).
-In such case, the taxpayer or their CPA may submit a written request to the IRS Lien Unit to obtain the Certificate.
+However, the IRS does not automatically send the Certificate of Release of Federal Tax Lien to the taxpayer when the federal tax lien expires at the end of the 10-year Statute of Limitations period (the CSED).
+In such case, the taxpayer or their CPA may submit a written request to the IRS Lien Unit to obtain the Certificate of Release.
 Once received, the Certificate of Release should be filed with the land records of their county and the Secretary of State where they live.

 Federal Tax Lien Discharge

 A federal tax lien attaches to all your property, including real estate, personal belongings, business property and financial assets.
+Obtaining a lien release can be challenging, but it is possible.
 Homes on which there is a federal tax lien may still be sold.
 This is done by “discharging” the house from under the federal tax lien.

 Here are three examples that illustrate how it is done: